nirajpoudel/Phishing-with-Social-Engineering/README.md

 Before diving into this you must have a <a href="https://www.python.org/">python3</a> installed in your system.
 If you want to bring it to the internet you must have <a href="https://ngrok.com/download">ngrok</a> installed in the system.

+Step 1: Clone the repository.

+``

-Step 1: Download `requirements.txt` file.
+Step 2: Download `requirements.txt` file.

 `pip install -r requirements.txt`

-Step 2: Run `manage.py` file in the local server.
+Step 3: Run `manage.py` file in the local server.

 `python3 manage.py runserver 8000`

-Step 3: Run ngrok in the port 8000.
+Step 4: Run ngrok in the port 8000.

 `ngrok http 8000`